senimanjs/seniman/README.md

 While most UI patterns are entirely implementable server-side with Seniman, Seniman also supports running custom logic on the client.
 Things that naturally need to run on the client like Google Single Sign-On, or custom analytics can be implemented using the `$c` and `$s` syntax.

 ### Any example of this framework running somewhere?
-I want to feel how a remotely-driven UI feels like.
+I want to see how a remotely-driven UI feels like.

 Yes -- the documentation site for Seniman is built using Seniman itself!
 You can access the (currently in-development) site at [senimanjs.org](https://senimanjs.org/).